 Highway

 This is a paradoxically useful scene.
-Spectrally highway noise is very close to "pink noise," which, per Zhou and colleagues (Frontiers in Human Neuroscience, 2012), helps increase delta-wave density in slow-wave sleep.
-That is why people who grew up by a highway in big cities often don't sleep well in complete rural silence — the brain is used to uniform hum as a "all is well" signal.
-However, prolonged exposure to highway noise above 65 dB is a cardiovascular disease risk factor (Münzel et al., European Heart Journal, 2014); our recording is always at comfortable 50–55 dB for background use.
+Spectrally, highway noise is very close to pink noise, which, per Zhou and colleagues (Frontiers in Human Neuroscience, 2012), helps increase delta-wave density in slow-wave sleep.
+That is why people who grew up by a highway in big cities often don't sleep well in complete rural silence; the brain is used to uniform hum as an all-is-well signal.
+Sustained exposure to highway noise above 65 dB, however, is a cardiovascular disease risk factor (Münzel et al., European Heart Journal, 2014); our recording is always at a comfortable 50 to 55 dB for background use.

-Use this track to mask neighbour noise (low-frequency masking works better than pure white noise), for writing urban prose (Hemingway, Bukowski), for podcasts about cities and transit, for people who grew up by a highway and feel nostalgia, and as a falling-asleep background in a bedroom with an open window on a quiet street.
-Pairs with City Noise, Rain on Windowsill, Whistling Wind (if you want to add "autumn outside").
+Use this track to mask neighbour noise (low-frequency masking works better than pure white noise), for writing urban prose (Hemingway, Bukowski), for podcasts about cities and transit, for people who grew up by a highway and feel nostalgia, or as a falling-asleep background in a bedroom with an open window on a quiet street.
+Pairs with City Noise, Rain on Windowsill and Whistling Wind (if you want to add autumn outside).

 Included in Mixes